 A lot of technology companies are working hard to enable developers to build interactive data-rich, service-rich, scalable mobile applications: telecoms, providers of Infrastructure as a Service and Platform as a A Service, Mobile Enterprise Applications Platforms, Backend as a Service providers, Mobile Services, Mobile SDKs, and Handset manufacturers.
 Earlier this year, Kinvey’s CEO Sravish Sridhar put it all together on the document that’s now euphemistically known in the industry as “the Subway Map”.

-At Kinvey, we use the Subway Map to track the ecosystem, to plan strategic partnerships and figure out the best path to make more productive the companies, developers and development teams who use Kinvey’s Backend as as a Service to easily set up and maintain backends for their mobile, web and tablet apps.
+At Kinvey, the leading mobile Backend as a Service provider, we use the Subway Map to track the ecosystem, to plan strategic partnerships and figure out the best path to make more productive the companies, developers and development teams who use Kinvey’s mobile Backend as as a Service to easily set up and maintain backends for their mobile, web and tablet apps.

 Six months later, some new trends have emerged, so we’ve updated the Backend as a Service Ecosystem map: